Tell me about your first book, The Pinochet Regime, by Carlos Huneeus.

 Ariel Dorfman’s Heading South, Looking North is a biography all about language and identity.

-Dorfman is a well known playwright.
-People will know about his play Death of the Maiden and he has written a lot of novels.
-And this is his autobiography.
+Dorfman is a well-known playwright.
+People will know about his play Death and the Maiden and he has written a lot of novels.
+This is his autobiography.
 It is the story of a peripatetic intellectual — he wandered all over the place.
 He was born in Argentina and spent a long time in the United States.
-I think what he does extremely well is to give us an insider’s view of what is happening.
+I think what he does extremely well is give us an insider’s view of what is happening.
 But he also has the perspective of someone who is looking at it from the outside.
 He speaks and writes in English as well as he speaks and writes in Spanish.

 He was very involved in the cultural side of the Allende period.
 A lot of things happened in Chile during the Allende years and one of the impressive ones was the cultural innovations that were taking place in song, painting, theatre and in writing.
 What this book does is show you what it was like to be an intellectual at a time of great social turmoil.
 He is looking into where his roots are.
 It is a very personal as well as a very political book.